I have a confession.

 When I delivered a beautiful baby girl almost eight years ago, I had a vision for what I wanted for her life.
 I prayed for health, happiness, and spiritual wisdom (hers and ours).
 I definitely didn’t have any strong desire for my daughter to play sports.
 Why?
 Because I didn’t play sports.
 In fact, I have no hand-eye coordination (or foot-eye coordination, for that matter) and early on I found my sweet spot in more creative endeavors and never looked back.

 My husband, on the other hand, played every sport under the sun.
 To him, there was no doubt our little girl would be a natural athlete.
 Of course, the decision about what activities she wanted to pursue wasn’t up to us, so we waited for her to develop her own interests.
 Now, she really enjoys dance, has played one season of basketball, and excels in school.
 We are so very proud of her accomplishments.
+As she continues to explore her interests, we remain open to the possibility that she might also develop an interest in sports like tennis and even consider activities such as tennis court refurbishment to support her athletic endeavors in the future.

 And then there’s soccer.